 LastPass is The Way to Go

 Finally there is what I consider to be the best and easiest option out there.
 LastPass is a new website as well that like the name implies, will be the last password you will ever need to remember.
-This site will actually give you the ability to store all of your passwords inside of their system, then when you go to the site that a password is required, LastPass will auto fill the login and Password for you.
+This site is a great password manager that will actually give you the ability to store all of your passwords inside of their system, then when you go to the site that a password is required, LastPass will auto fill the login and Password for you.
 I enjoy using LastPass the most, and is arguably the fastest option out of all the ones previously laid out.
 Here is a demonstration of how to gain access to Last Pass and how it works.

 Step 1: Go to www.lastpass.com

 Then click on the Free Download Yellow button on the right side of your web page.
 After you have clicked on the download, there will be two options to download, either a 32 bit or a 64 bit.
 If you have a computer that is not new, or not upgraded, then you will want the 32 bit.
 Chances are if you have a 64 bit you know that you have it, so if you do not know, go with the 32 bit.

 Step 2: Follow the download instructions by clicking on Run when the window pops up.